substance/substance-legacy/README.md

 - [Substance.Operator](http://github.com/substance/operator) - Operational Transformation for strings, arrays and objects.
 - [Substance.Library](http://github.com/) - Filing Substance documents
 - [Substance.Store](http://github.com/) - Document storage layer

-web-based document authoring and publishing engine developed in the open and available to everyone.

-The Substance Composer is a desktop application (OSX and Linux first, Windows later), where you create and manage digital documents.
-While traditional text editors usually deal with visual information (emulating its representations on paper), the Substance Composer is developed around the idea that content is data.
-Its structured document composition allows documents to be stored and represented in multiple arbitrary ways.
-On top of that, with its collaborative features you can annotate, comment and revise your content with anyone.